sergmoro1/laravel-imageable/README.md

 require('./simpleUpload.js');
 ```

-It is assumed that you can upload more than one file for a specific model, so you can add a plugin for sorting of images [`Sortable`](https://github.com/SortableJS/Sortable).
+If you whant to upload more than one file for a specific model, you can add a plugin for sorting of images [`Sortable`](https://github.com/SortableJS/Sortable).
 This is important when you want to change the order of image output in frontend or want to use the first image as the main image.
 Sorting is performed by drag & drop the mouse.
 ```
 import Sortable from 'sortablejs';
 el = document.querySelector('ul.table');